 Why People Get in Trouble During Spring Break in New Jersey

 If you live in America's Northeast, then you likely already know that New Jersey is a destination for many on vacation.
 With the New York City across the Hudson River on the state's Northeast side and Atlantic City and Cape May to the Southeast, New Jersey has much to offer its out-of-state visitors.
-During High School and College Spring Break, an influx of young people arrives from neighboring states such as Pennsylvania, New York, and smaller states in the New England area.
+During High School and College Spring Break, an influx of young people arrives from neighboring states such as New York and smaller states in the New England area.
 These visitors flood beach towns, and the bars and clubs are full of young kids ready to party.
 Sometimes spring breakers find themselves in legal trouble in New Jersey, oftentimes being accused of crimes such as: